Mac optimization checklist

-Use CleanMyMac 3 to stop certain applications from starting up automatically when your Mac reboots
+- Use CleanMyMac X to stop certain applications from starting up automatically when your Mac reboots.

 Get into the habit of closing windows and tabs that you don’t need.
 Reducing the memory usage in your browser is an effective way of boosting your Mac’s available system resources, and it doesn’t require rocket science – just discipline.

 Browser cache and cookies can also slow your Mac down.
-If you have CleanMyMac 3, it’s as easy as selecting System Junk, clicking Scan, and clicking Clean.
+If you have CleanMyMac X, it’s as easy as selecting System Junk, clicking Scan, and clicking Clean.

 If your notifications are on, this feature will be running silently in the background.
 While it may be useful if you’re expecting an important email, or allow you to respond immediately to your latest Twitter mention, turning off notifications frees your system resources up to do other more important things.

-To turn your notifications off, use DO NOT DISTURB mode.
-Simply click on the NOTIFICATION CENTER icon while holding the Option button.
+To turn your notifications off, use Do Not Disturb mode.
+Simply click the Notification center icon and set Do Not Disturb.
 You can also schedule Do Not Disturb mode by opening the Notifications pane in System Preferences.

 If your hard disks are too full, your Mac will run slower.
 That’s because free space is used as extra memory, and if there’s no wiggle room your system speed will hit a bottleneck.
 Deleting files that you don’t need gives your Mac more room to zoom.

 Junk system files (temporary files that are anything but) and duplicate files (files that are exact copies of each other but stored in different locations) are two kinds of files that waste space on Mac drives.
-You can manually spend hours cleaning up your files or get extra help from CleanMyMac 3 (to remove junk files in seconds) and Germini 2 (to automatically find duplicates so you can quickly delete them) and make the whole process take no time at all.
+You can manually spend hours cleaning up your files or get extra help from CleanMyMac X (download it for free here) and Gemini 2 (to automatically find duplicates so you can quickly delete them) and make the whole process take no time at all.